Contact Shep (314) 692-2200

 Here’s a simple example.

 Let’s make the assumption that the doctor has hired employees who are friendly and competent.
-The doc is running behind and patients in the reception area are becoming impatient.
+The doctor is running behind, and patients in the reception area are becoming impatient.
 One of them becomes angry and complains.
 This doctor doesn’t understand the real reason behind the delays, which are due to overbooking.
 Instead, he thinks the delays are due to poor management by the front desk personnel.
 Yet it is the doctor who insists they book – actually overbook – patients back-to-back.

 When there is a problem, even if it appears to be the employee’s fault, you need to understand why it happened.
 If it’s related to an employee’s attitude, that is a coachable moment.
 Managed the right way you’ll get the employee back on track or you’ll quickly learn he or she needs to go to a different position – or another job in another company.